Civic technology: Definition

 Microsoft's Civic Graph is guiding the developing network of civic innovators, expanding "its visualizations of funding, data usage, collaboration and even influence".
 It is a new tool that is opening up the access to track the world of civic technology towards improving the credibility and progress of this sector.
 This graph will enable more opportunities for access by governmental institutions and corporations to discover these innovators and use them for progressing society towards the future of technology and civic engagement.
 To create an informed and insightful community, there needs to be a sense of civic engagement in this community, where there is the sharing of information through civic technology platforms and applications.
 "Community engagement applied to public-interest technology requires that members of a community participate."
 With communal participation in civic tech platforms, this enables more informed residents to convene in a more engaged, unified community that seeks to share information, politically and socially, for the benefit of its citizenry and their concerns.
 This work resulted in the Civic Tech Field Guide, a free, crowdsourced collection of civic technology tools and projects.
 Individuals from over 100 countries have contributed to the documentation of technology, resources, funding and general information concerning "tech for social good".

 Technology that is designed to benefit the citizenry places the governments under pressure "to change and innovate the way in which their bureaucracies relate to citizens".
 E-government initiatives have been established and supported in order to strengthen the democratic values of governmental institutions, which can include transparency in government, along with improving the efficiency of the legislative processes to make the government more accountable and reactive to citizens' concerns.
 These will further civic engagement within the political spectrum for the sake of greater direct representation and a more democratic political system.

-Civic hacking is a way to refer to problem solving by programmers, designers, data scientists, communicators, organizers, entrepreneurs, and government employees.
-Some projects are led by nonprofits, such as Code for America and mySociety.
-The work often includes paid staff and the contributions of volunteers.